 In 2006, the Constellation Maritime Company was acquired by the Foss Maritime Company of Seattle, Washington.
 Where the tug retained her name.

-In 2006, She was acquired by Hunt Marine of Narragansett, Rhode Island.
+In 2006, she was acquired by Hunt Marine Incorporated of Narragansett, Rhode Island.
 Where she was renamed as the Charlene Hunt.

 In 2013, the tug was acquired by Bolivian Interests.
 Where the tug retained her name.
 However, while towing MV Lyubov Orlova to the Dominican Republic.
 The tug encountered dangerous conditions and was forced to abandon the tow.
 The tug was ordered back to St. John’s harbor in Halifax, Nova Scotia.
 Where the tug remained until the incident investigation concluded.
 The current and or final disposition is unclear.